code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-04-13-spring-kafka-boot-example.md

   boot: boot.t
 ```

-> Scroll down to <var># APACHE KAFKA</var> [in the following link order to get a complete overview on all the Spring Kafka properties](https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html) that can be set for auto configuration using the Spring Boot application properties file.
+> Scroll down to <var># APACHE KAFKA</var> [in the following link in order to get a complete overview on all the Spring Kafka properties](https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html) that can be set for auto configuration using the Spring Boot application properties file.

 # Testing the Sender and Receiver

-In order to verify that our code works, a basic `SpringKafkaApplicationTests` test case is used.
+In order to verify that our code works, a basic `SpringKafkaApplicationTest` test case is used.
 It contains a `testReceiver()` unit test case that uses the `Sender` to send a message to the <var>'boot.t'</var> topic on the Kafka bus.
 We then use the `CountDownLatch` from the `Receiver` to verify that a message was successfully received.

-We trigger [the embedded Kafka broker using a JUnit @ClassRule]({{ site.url }}/2016/10/spring-kafka-embedded-server-unit-test.html).
+The test case runs using [the embedded Kafka broker which is started via a JUnit @ClassRule]({{ site.url }}/2016/10/spring-kafka-embedded-server-unit-test.html).

 ``` java
 package com.codenotfound.kafka;